Post three of three, in section For Teachers

 Medical Help

-In the UK, there are Early Intervention Teams that support people with early symptoms of psychosis, crisis mental health teams who can come out to visit you, you can go to your GP or you can call emergency services.
+In the UK, there are Early Intervention Teams that support young people people with early symptoms of psychosis, crisis mental health teams who can come out to visit you, you can go to your GP, or you can call emergency services.

 All of these will help you work through what options are available with things like being admitted to hospital or receiving medication.